What is sustainable fashion?

 All of these, of course, are overly simplified definitions, because in truth, every term is highly complex with so much depth and breadth, also meaning different things to different people.

-But it's okay for us to not have definite answers, and it's okay for fashion activists to not always agree -- so long as we each stay insatiable in our learning, strive to understand before being understood, and most importantly, capitalize on our common mission to make the world a better place.
+But it's okay for us to not have definite answers, and it's okay for fashion activists to not always agree -- so long as we each stay insatiable in our learning, strive to understand before being understood, and most importantly, capitalize on our common mission to make the world a better, healthier, more sustainable place.

 1. Marked by thought, will, design, or perception; 2.
 Acting with critical awareness.